 - Fat: 13 grams (90% are unsaturated fats)

 - Potassium: 6% of the Reference Daily Intake (RDI)

 - Manganese: 15% of the RDI

 Notably, pistachios are one of the most vitamin B6-rich foods around.

-Summary: Pistachios are high in protein, fiber and antioxidants.
-They also have several other important nutrients, including vitamin B6 and potassium.
+Summary Pistachios are high in protein, fiber, and antioxidants.
+They also boast several other important nutrients, including vitamin B6 and potassium.